andyfase/cfncli/docs/docs/features.md

 Any output defined in a prior deployed stack can be referenced via: `${StageName.StackName.OutputName}`

-These references work across AWS profiles (i.e. AWS accounts) and AWS Regions and as such are much more flexible than the in-built AWS CloudFormation Export/Import mechansim which are limited in use to within the same region and account
+These references work across AWS profiles (i.e. AWS accounts) and AWS Regions and as such are much more flexible than the in-built AWS CloudFormation Export/Import mechanism which are limited in use to within the same region and account

 ## ChangeSet Support